matrix-org/dendrite/CONTRIBUTING.md

 We ask people who are familiar with Dendrite to leave the [good first issue](https://github.com/matrix-org/dendrite/labels/good%20first%20issue) issues so that there is always a way for new people to come and get involved.

+## Contributing to dependencies

+Dependencies are located in `vendor/src` and are managed by `gb`.
+If you need make some changes in those directories, you first need to open a PR in the dependency repository.
+Once your PR is merged, you need to run `gb vendor update $repo_url` (example: `gb vendor update github.com/matrix-org/gomatrix`) in dendrite repository to update the dependency.

+You can then commit the modified files and name the commit with the command you just ran.

 ## Getting Help

 For questions related to developing on Dendrite we have a dedicated room on